brennanbrown/journalbar/_posts/2020-08-03-identity-risk.md

 I have realized at this point, whether I like it or not, I am a developer. ¯\_(ツ)_/¯ It's just too much fun to make websites and write out documentation and learn new technologies.
 Of course I don't think I'm a *good* developer, but I develop.

 Second, and I'm sure this can be attributed to my lack of experience and naïve attitude, but I frankly am not worried about being careful.
-I understand (or at least think I do) the consequences of the openness in open-source, and the weight of dependencies others cause.
+I understand (or at least think I do) the consequences of the openness in open-source, and the weight of dependencies others inevitably cause.
+Even with worst-case scenarios, time you enjoy wasting is not wasted time.

+I sincerely recognize where you're coming from, but these are things that I'm steadfast in, whether that's a good or bad thing.

 (PS.
 Related to Beeminder this time, my girlfriend suggested I refer to my entire group of Beeminder systems as a *Beehive*.
 I'm really not sure if that's too clever or too cheesy.)